 - With all that in mind, the overall best state for driving is Iowa, which scores a 62.4 out of 100.

 - Iowa earns its highest marks for cost of ownership (5) and traffic and infrastructure (7).

 - When it comes to traffic and infrastructure, North Dakota tops the list, while Connecticut ranks highest for safety, Tennessee is tops for cost of ownership & maintenance and California is tops for access to vehicles and maintenance.

 - North Carolina

-As for the worst driving state, that would be Hawaii, which scores just 36.42, coming in dead last when it comes to cost of ownership and maintenance, and in the bottom ten for traffic and infrastructure.
+- As for the worst driving state, that would be Hawaii, which scores just 41.02, coming in second to last for cost of ownership and maintenance, and in the bottom ten for traffic and infrastructure.

 Ten Worst States to Drive In